 While Google Docs is primarily a writing and editing tool, its recent improvements make it capable of managing small projects.
 However, due to its lack of task management features, it's best to restrict its use to ideation and planning stages.

 If you're spearheading a slightly more complex project or managing larger teams, it's best to use specialized software.
-We recommend solutions like monday.com, ClickUp and Wrike because they're easy to use and offer a slew of useful and dynamic features.
+We've reviewed monday.com, analyzed ClickUp, and put Wrike through its paces, and found that they're all pretty easy to use and offer a slew of useful and dynamic features.

 Project managing on a budget?
 Don't worry.
 Lots of credible providers also offer free plans so you can still deliver results without splashing the cash.
 Read our up-to-date project management software reviews to learn more about the industries top solutions.